Oral Session Information For Presenters

 Presenters of oral sessions should begin their presentation with a slide and verbal statement indicating their adherence to the agreement and disclosing any potential conflicts.
 View the additional information and examples and a brief webinar about speaker disclosures to help guide you with disclosure statements for your presentation.

-Every year, we receive numerous requests from attendees seeking detailed information from presenters before, during and after the Convention.
-To better meet the educational needs of attendees, we now ask that presenters upload 3 pages of advance material by October 17, to include a functional outline of the presentation and a list of references or links related to the final presentation content.
+Every year, we receive numerous requests from attendees seeking detailed information from presenters before, during, and after the Convention.
+To better meet the educational needs of attendees, we ask that presenters upload 3 pages of advance material by October 29, to include a functional outline of the presentation and a list of references or links related to the final presentation content.
 These handouts will be available to all attendees via the online Program Planner scheduling tool.
-Presenters will NOT upload their final presentation through this mechanism—only advance notes which attendees may download or print to have accessible during the presentation.
+Presenters will NOT upload their final presentation via this process—only advance notes which attendees may download or print to have accessible during the presentation.
 (See Speaker Ready Room for information about uploading your final presentation.)

-Short Course ticketholders will receive their handouts via a CD distributed onsite in Chicago.
-This CD is only available to ticketholders.
+Short Course ticketholders will receive their handouts via a CD distributed onsite in Orlando.
+This CD is only available to ticket holders.

 Prepare Your Presentation